Kent27/docs-emobiq/document/client/react-native/gitbook/2-5-actions-and-visual-logic/action-reference/Signature/clear/clear.md

 ## Description

-A function to clear the canvas and allow users to clear the signature.
+A function to clear the canvas and allow users to redraw the signature.

 ## Input / Parameter